SimpleLegal/pocket_protector/README.md

 # Pocket Protector

 PocketProtector provides a cryptographically-strong, serverless secret management infrastructure.
-An application's secrets are versioned in a secure store, right alongside its code.
+PocketProtector enables "key management as code", securely storing an application's secrets in a versionable format, right alongside its code.

+PocketProtector's approach lets you:

+* Leverage existing user, versioning, and backup systems, with no infrastructure to set up
+* Support multiple environments
+* Integrate easily with existing key management systems (AWS/Heroku/TravisCI)
+* Minimizes the number of passphrases and keys your team has to remember and secure
+* Beats the heck out of hardcoded plaintext secrets!!

 ## Installation